KhronosGroup/glTF/schema/README.md

    * Replaced `float2` array with `factor` and `units` properties.
 * `scissor` `width` and `height` default to zero, not "When a GL context is first attached to a window, width and height are set to the dimensions of that window."
 * Added `sampleCoverageEnable`.
+* To satisfy Section 6.8 (Stencil Separate Mask and Reference Values) of the WebGL 1.0 Spec, there is no `stencil_mask_separate`.

 ### [COLLADA 1.5](http://www.khronos.org/files/collada_spec_1_5.pdf) References

 * `states`.
 Pages 8-120 to 8-125.